miketime/Predicting-Unemployment-rate-in-the-US/README.md

 - Brockwell, P. J., & Davis, R. A. (1987). *Time series: Theory and methods*.
 Springer-Verlag.
 - Shumway, R. H., & Stoffer, D. S. (2017). *Time series analysis and its applications: With R examples* (4th ed.).
 Springer.
 - Federal Reserve Bank of St. Louis.
 (2025). *Unemployment rate* [Data set].
 FRED. https://fred.stlouisfed.org/series/UNRATE

+  # THIS IS A FINISHED PROJECT AND NO FURTHER COMMITS WILL BE MADE